gibriil/peter-beard-final-rest/README.md

 - [x] datastore will contain at least 25 items

     There are 14 items in the *General Supplies* collection.
-These items can be retrieved the the code, explained below, or on the deployed app at
+These items can be retrieved the the code, explained below, or on the deployed app at [https://pbeard-tunnels-and-trolls.herokuapp.com/generalsupply](https://pbeard-tunnels-and-trolls.herokuapp.com/generalsupply).
+All data for character sheets can be found in the *Characters* collection and the route for the deployed app is [https://pbeard-tunnels-and-trolls.herokuapp.com/characters](https://pbeard-tunnels-and-trolls.herokuapp.com/characters).

 - [x] app will be deployed to production using some service like Heroku, Digital Ocean, etc.

+    I decided to use Heroku for this portion because it seems to be the easiest for this piece.
+I the continuous deployment made the most sense to use with Heroku.
+The deployed app is at [https://pbeard-tunnels-and-trolls.herokuapp.com/](https://pbeard-tunnels-and-trolls.herokuapp.com/).
+There is no default route as this is not intended to be used without a separate front end.

 - [x] All source code will be properly uploaded to GitHub

+    Github is used for remote git storage.
+[View Github repo](https://github.com/gibriil/peter-beard-final-rest)

 - [x] ReadMe file will accurately describe the server install process (if any) and how to use the APIs

+    The ReadMe can be viewed at on the Github repo main page or the code can be viewed at [https://github.com/gibriil/peter-beard-final-rest/blob/master/README.md](https://github.com/gibriil/peter-beard-final-rest/blob/master/README.md).
+Instructions and install process below.

+## Use Documentation